juripero/ryft-server/docs/run.md

 ./ryft-server --local-only
 ```

-There is also no any load balancing enabled in local mode.
+There is also no load balancing enabled in local mode.

 ## Logging